Spain joins calls for EU action on propaganda

 The Spanish intervention is new, following years in which southern EU states ignored eastern EU countries' calls for action on Russian influence operations.

-But EU sources told EUobserver that Mogherini and Russia-wary countries such as Germany and Italy continued to oppose any scale-up of EU activity in the field.
+But EU sources told EUobserver that Mogherini personally and Russia-wary countries such as Germany and Italy continued to oppose any scale-up of EU activity in the field.

-"I believe that they would just agree on some conclusions how important it is, but without any concrete and practical outputs," one EU diplomat said.
+"I believe that they [EU foreign ministers] would just agree on some conclusions how important it is, but without any concrete and practical outputs," one EU diplomat said.

-"That group of 8 EU member states is too small and politically weak," the diplomat added.
+"That group of eight EU member states is too small and politically weak," the diplomat added.

 Another diplomat said there would be no formal EU conclusions on the subject on Monday.

-A third EU source said: "Stronger states do not want to do anything that could, even theoretically, be translated as something that the Kremlin would not love (...which is basically anything - the Kremlin pretends to be offended by our 'aggression' all the time)".
+A third EU source said: "Stronger states do not want to do anything that could even theoretically be translated as something that the Kremlin would not love (which is basically anything, the Kremlin pretends to be offended by our 'aggression' all the time)".

 The Catalan independence referendum, on 20 October, marked the fourth Russian attempt to sow division in the EU following its media campaigns in the Brexit vote and in the French and German elections.